OmniaAlam/Havoc/README.md

 ### Technical Specification

 - Scratch built tile engine.
 - Text base map editor - developer can place objects, enemeies etc. in a text file as symbols, making it very easy to create as many levels as wanted.
 - Pooling mechanism was used to re-use resources such as fired bullets.
 - Proper handling of threads with continuous update.
 - Double buffering and page flipping for smooth refresh of screen.
-- As with all my university projects, all the logics such as scrolling of the map, firing etc. were implemented without googling or using any other help.
+- As with all my university projects, all the logics such as scrolling of the map, firing, collision detection etc. were implemented without googling or using any other help.